A question from Pete: My Apple Watch is brand new and it’s showing the wrong time zone. The date is also incorrect. How do I fix this bug?

 To turn ON location services, you will need your iPhone.

-Next check that Location Services is enabled; if this is disabled then you will need to enable the feature.
-Whilst on the Location Services page make sure to check that it is configured correctly with the Watch.
-To do so Tap on the Apple Watch Faces and verify this is set to ‘While Using the App’.
+Check that Location Services is enabled; if it is disabled, then you will need to enable the feature.
+On that same setting page, make sure to check that it is configured correctly with the Watch.
+To do so, Tap on the Apple Watch Faces and verify this is set to ‘While Using the App.’

-The Location Services feature makes sure that your Apple Watch automatically adjusts to the right timezone that you’re in (based on the current location).
-If you’ve moved to a new place and the watch is showing the old time, it might be worth looking into this setting.
+The Location Services feature ensures that your Apple Watch automatically adjusts to the right time zone that you’re in (based on your current location).
+If you’ve moved to a new place and the watch shows the old time zone, it might be worth looking into this setting.

 Turn on Bluetooth and Wi-Fi

 Without Bluetooth and Wi-Fi enabled, your Apple Watch won’t be able to function correctly.
 To activate these two features, all you need to do is:

 - For Bluetooth, go to the Settings app > Bluetooth > Tap on the slider to make it green

 If you want to make sure the Bluetooth connection has been established between your iPhone and Apple Watch, just follow the guide below.

 - On your Apple Watch, Swipe up on the Watch Face.

 - Swipe left or right until you locate Settings Glance.